ynotstartups/ynotstartups.github.io/notes/recipes.md

 ## Microwave Aubergine

+Steps

-- 6 minutes in Microwave
+1. 6 minutes in Microwave
-- add garlic sauce on top of Aubergine
+1. add garlic sauce on top of Aubergine
-- another 6 minutes in Microwave
+1. another 6 minutes in Microwave